srimuthurajesh/Tech-Notes/Java/Spring_core.md

 @WebServlet("/getapi")  - add servlet-api in pom.xml -> create servlet-> putur code in doGet()
 @Service -* same as component, jused for service layer
 @Repository- *same as component, used for persistance layer, translates any persistence related exceptions into a Spring’s DataAccessException

+@Transactional : beingtransaction,transaction.commit are not needed.. to enable this we need @EnableTransactionManagement in java file or in xml file //<tx:annotation-driven transaction-manager="myTransactionManager" />